-Prior to allowing public access to potentially contaminated areas, the local Medical Director or County Health Department and the state Department of Environmental Protection will evaluate the environmental conditions in the affected areas by conducting direct measurements and collecting environmental samples for laboratory analysis.
+Prior to allowing public access to potentially contaminated areas, the Health Officer in the jurisdictional county from the Florida Department of Health and the state Department of Environmental Protection will evaluate the environmental conditions in the affected areas by conducting direct measurements and collecting environmental samples for laboratory analysis.
 Environmental sampling will proceed from the perimeter of affected areas to the interior.